 What time and where are your services?

 Currently we have two services on Sunday morning.
 Each runs about 1 hour and 15 minutes.
 The first starts at 9:30am and the second starts at 11:15am.
 We meet at our building at 1651 Nicola Ave., Wasilla, AK.
-Directions are available by following the link, titled “Services & Location”, at the top of the page.
+Click the map at the bottom of every page of this website for directions from your location.

 What sort of children’s programs do you offer?